|A – E||F – M||N – Z|

 - Lord Chief Justice – the Head of the Judiciary and President of the Courts in England and Wales.
 The Lord Chief Justice is also president of the Sentencing Council.

 - Magistrates’ courts – nearly all criminal cases will start in magistrates’ courts.
-There are over 350 magistrates’ courts in England and Wales and they deal with over one million cases every year.
+There are around 150 magistrates’ courts in England and Wales and they deal with over one million cases every year.
 If a case is more serious it is passed to the Crown Court.